 –Policy narratives have beginnings, middles and ends, and those narratives capitalize on the functionality of having means and ends in view; the function of policy messes is to frustrate that storyline.
 At times that is a very good mess to be in.

-–The story is told that Beau Brummell, when asked by a companion which of the lakes he preferred, asked his valet, “Which one of the northern lakes do I prefer?”
+–Reportedly, Beau Brummell, when questioned by a companion which of the lakes he preferred, asked his valet, “Which one of the northern lakes do I prefer?”
 “I believe it is Windermere, sir,” replied the valet.
 Whereupon Brummell turned to his questioner, “Apparently it is Windermere.”
 Quite droll—until you realize his “apparently” is indifferent even to drollness.
 Indifference—not caring one way or another—is a killer in public policy and management.

-–According to Bertrand Russell via sociologist Pierre Bourdieu, economics is about how people make choices and sociology is about why they don’t have any choice to make.
+–Bertrand Russell is claimed to have said economics is about how people make choices and sociology is about why they don’t have any choice to make.
 If so, then neuroscience is about why both views are true only as far as they go—and they most certainly do not go far enough.

 –When the doctor tells me that I have 1 out of 5 chances of having a heart attack or stroke within the next ten years, he’s giving me a perspective on what might be ahead.
 But for the life of me I can’t explain why the “probably” perspective in the lines of poet, A.R.
 Ammons, is far more certain and truthful: